 In most cases, businesses face data security issues that executives tend to react to quickly by adopting any data recovery solutions they can find and administer.
 Although IT experts agree that there is no single data solution to recover and protect all your data, it’s best to take the necessary steps to safeguard critical information.

 1. Plot a disaster recovery scheme and have it tested

 The simplest way to strategize in case of sudden pitfalls is to write a disaster recovery plan.
-Experts suggest thinking of the most possible threats and odds to your business from mismanagement to unit failure to natural mishaps.
-One should research options for a cheaper yet effective solution in a place that is dar distant from your threats.
-This might require you another data center or a cloud-based strategy.
+Experts suggest thinking of possible threats and odds to your business from mismanagement to unit failure to natural mishaps.
+One should research options for a cheaper yet effective solution in a place that is far distant from your threats.
+This might require you to use another data center or a cloud-based strategy.

 Once addressed, test your plan numerous times to ensure a successful outcome.
 Make sure to always do a pilot study to help executives sort out loopholes and secure that they are actually working in case of a breach.

 Making a regular backup check will ensure that all your critical data is retained and protects you from downtime in case of trouble.
 It’s also safe to have actual snapshot backups to avoid intentional alteration and not just database replication, as this would automatically delete everything.

 3. Keep backups in another location